wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     >
     > `Microsoft.Owin.Host.SystemWeb`

-1. We need add code to handle the authentication and cache the sessions tokens so we don't have to get them all time.
-Navigate to the Utils folder and create two new helper class files.
-Create `AuthHelper.cs` and `SessionTokenCache.cs`.
-The corresponding code for these classes will be added later.
+1. First let's update the `Settings.cs` class with the additional constants.

-1. First let's update the Settings.cs class with the additional constants.
-Paste these values below the existing entries from HOL2.
+1. Open the `Settings.cs` file and Paste these values below the existing entries from HOL2.

     ```csharp
         // --- OMITTED ---